International Foundation for Gender Education: History

-The International Foundation for Gender Education (IFGE) was first known as the Tiffany Club in 1978.
-It eventually became the IFGE when founded by Merissa Sherrill Lynn in 1986.
-Lynn held the organization’s first convention in 1977.
+The Tiffany Club

+The organization began as the Tiffany Club, a club for crossdressers and transsexuals in North Hampton, New Hampshire.
+The club was founded by Merissa Sherrill Lynn, and its first meeting was in 1978, at her home in North Hampton, New Hampshire.
+In September of 1985, the club officially incorporated as a 501(c)(3).

+International Foundation for Gender Education

+Lynn founded International Foundation for Gender Education (IFGE) in 1986 to publish the club's newsletter Transgender Tapestry, host conventions, and to educate the general public about transgender people.
+While the organization was initially a separate entity to the Tiffany Club, the decision was made in 1987 to merge the two in order for IFGE to obtain 501(c)(3) status.
+The Tiffany Club officially became IFGE in March of that year.
 As of 1996, IFGE was one of three national transgender organizations in the United States to have an actual office, and the only transgender organization in the country to have paid staff.

 Lynn stated, "The crossdressing and transsexual phenomena have been an integral part of human experience as long as there has been a human experience.
 These phenomena have manifested themselves in every society and in every walk of life throughout history, and continue to affect the lives of vast numbers of people.
 Yet, as common as they are, ignorance of them, and the resulting intolerance and fear, continues to cost good people their happiness, their jobs, their families, and their lives.
 It costs society its neighbors, its friends, and its productive citizens."

 In 1998, the organization almost closed its doors due to financial difficulties.
 Eventually, the organization would experience major difficulties in the late 2000s which have resulted in the presumed closure of the organization.
 Disagreement within management and improper restructuring appear to be the causes of said issues.
 This information comes from the blog of the former editor Dallas Denny.